texfaq/texfaq.github.io/FAQ-misschar.md

 ---
+title:  Where have my characters gone?
 section: Common misunderstandings
 date: 2014-06-10
 ---

-# Where have my characters gone?

 You've typed some apparently reasonable text and processed it, but the result contains no sign of some of the characters you typed.
 A likely